shehryard/hangman43/README.md

 The milestones contain continous improvement to the code and structure whilst implementing more functionality.
 Milestone 2: Created the variables for the game Milestone 3: Defined the functions and made sure the code looks neat.
 Contains code to check if the guessed letter is in the word.
+Milestone 4: The game class 'Hangman' was created using OOP concepts.
+The code added provides functionality for what will happen if the guessed letter is in the word, and if the guessed letter is not in the word.